-Even Mark’s buddy, Facebook board member and early investor, Peter Thiel has a private jet gassed up and waiting to fly his family and friends to the most expensive place in the world, New Zealand, if World War III ensues.
-He got citizenship without evening visiting.
-Ah, how nice it is to be a billionaire!
+Even Mark’s buddy, Facebook ex-board member and early investor, Peter Thiel has a private jet gassed up and waiting to fly his family and friends to the most expensive place in the world, New Zealand, if World War III ensues.

 Here are two weight charts to see if you’re a healthy weight.
-If you’re not, then at least make sure you can complete the distance and time requirements.
-The least fit will die first!
+If you’re not within the guidelines, then at least make sure you can complete the distance and time requirements.
+Remember, you don’t have to outrun an angry bear.
+You just need to outrun the person next to you.
+The least fit will suffer the greatest!

 Don’t forget to build a ventilation system and reinforce the entry way with steel rebar.
 The biggest risk to a secret room is that it gets discovered.
 Your enemies could smoke or burn you out, so consider having some type of anti-fire device, and definitely keep several oxygen masks as well.

-I studied martial arts for years growing up in Asia so don’t f with me intruders!
+I studied martial arts for years growing up in Asia so don’t mess with me intruders!
+Further, as a softball slugger, I’m handy with using a bat.
 Time for everyone to brush up and get fierce!

-You don’t want to be that dumb ass who connects over LinkedIn or sends an e-mail out of the blue when you just lost your job or want something.
+Don’t be that dumbass who connects over LinkedIn out of the blue when he wants something.
 You need to be maintaining relationships long before something bad happens!

 If your house gets overrun, you need to be able to flee to a friend’s place.
 I have one friend who lives 2.5 miles away who has already built a panic room with a 6-inch reinforced steel door.
 The importance of being fit enough to run nonstop to your closest ally cannot be underestimated.

-The Financial Samurai A-Team will include any reader who has read since 2012, contributed at least 100 thoughtful comments, knows how to communicate and play well with others, and has skills in archery, camping, hand-to-hand combat, and critical reasoning.
+The Financial Samurai A-Team will include any reader who has read since this site started in 2009, picked up a copy of Buy This, Not That and left a stellar review, contributed at least 100 thoughtful comments, knows how to communicate and play well with others, and has skills in archery, camping, hand-to-hand combat, and critical reasoning.

-The chance of WWIII is pretty low, but it’s a good idea to prepare anyway.
+The chance of World War III is pretty low, but it’s a good idea to prepare anyway.
 In the more likely event that our global politicians just play chicken with our lives, here are the financial moves I’ll be more eager to make.

-Post World War I, the German mark fell from 4.2 marks to 8.91 marks per dollar.
-But paying for war reparations caused an economic collapse with the exchange rate rising to 4,200,000,000,000 marks per dollar by the end of 1923.
+After World War One, the German Mark fell from 4.2 marks to 8.91 marks per dollar.
+But paying for war reparations caused an economic collapse.
+The exchange rate rose to 4,200,000,000,000 marks per dollar by the end of 1923.
 The rate of inflation was 3,250,000% per month!
 By mid-1923 workers were being paid as often as three times a day.
 As soon as the workers got paid, they’d rush to buy some goods before their cash became worthless.

 If the Chrysler building in Manhattan blows up tomorrow, stocks will tank and Treasury bonds will surge as investors flee riskier assets.
 Emerging market equities will probably sell off harder than the S&P 500 as well.
 Don’t forget the fear of contagion that wrecked the Asian economies in 1997.